 %f short form.

 %x as a percent escape.
-If you specifically want to expanded the
+If you specifically want to expand the

 'x', use the long form which overrides this special case.
 EG: